Invariant laminations for irreducible automorphisms of free groups: Definition of terms and background

 \begin{example} Let $\Omega$ be a set of conjugacy classes $[w]$ with $w \in \FN$.
 Denote by $w^\infty$ and $w^{-\infty}$ the attracting and the repelling fixed points respectively of the action of $w$ on $\partial \FN$.
 Then

 is an algebraic lamination. \end{example}

-\begin{rem} (a) Note that, in the above Example \ref{conj-classes}, for finite $\Omega$ taking the closure on the right hand side of the displayed equality can be omitted without changing the set $L^2(\Omega)$.
+\begin{rem} (a) Note that, in the above Example \ref{conj-classes}, for finite $\Omega$ taking the closure on the right hand side of the displayed equality can be omitted without changing the set $L^2(\tilde\Omega)$.

-(b) Thus for finite $\Omega$ one obtains a lamination $L^2(\Omega)$ which consists only of finitely many $\FN$-orbits of leaves.
+(b) Thus for finite $\Omega$ one obtains a lamination $L^2(\tilde\Omega)$ which consists only of finitely many $\FN$-orbits of leaves.
 Indeed, it is an easy exercise to show that any such {\em finite} lamination occurs precisely in this way.
-(For the less experienced reader we recommend for this exercise the transition to {\em symbolic laminations}, as described in detail in \cite{CHL1-I}.) \end{rem}
+(For the less experienced reader we recommend for this exercise the transition to {\em symbolic laminations}, as described in detail in \cite{CHL1-I}, see also the discussion below, after Remark \ref{non-closed}.) \end{rem}

 \begin{defn} An algebraic lamination $L^2 \neq \emptyset$ is called {\em minimal} if it doesn't contain any proper sublamination (other than $\emptyset$).
 This is equivalent to requiring that for any $(X, Y) \in L^2$ the set $\FN \cdot (X, Y) \cup \FN \cdot (Y, X)$ is dense in $L^2$. \end{defn}